yaqwsx/bcthesis/symdivine.md

   state space exploration.
 As this optimization is not important for our thesis, we kindly refer to citace vota for further detail.

-* \bdd store -- \bdd are be used to represent a set of possible memory valuations.
-There are algorithms for computing binary arithmetic and logic operations for \bdd todo citace bdd, so implementation of store is straightforward -- for every program's variable there is a single \bdd.
+* \bdd store -- \bdds are be used to represent a set of possible memory valuations.
+There are algorithms for computing binary arithmetic and logic operations for \bdd \cite{bdd}, so implementation of store is straightforward -- for every program's variable there is a single \bdd.
+Equality check of two
-  Equality check of two \bdd s is cheap operation as they feature canonical representation.
+  \bdd s is cheap operation as they feature canonical representation.
 However construction of \bdd for arithmetic operations (e.g. multiplication) are quite expensive.
-This kind of store failed to verify even small examples due to the high complexity todo citace vojta.
+This kind of store failed to verify even small examples due to the high complexity \cite{Havel2014thesis}.
 Thus development of this store was discontinued

 * \smt store -- uses \smt formula to represent a set of possible memory valuations.
 To decide whether two representations describe the same set of